Desser/CE-12572182/README.md

 v	Only portrait orientation

-●	For image loading use one of third party libraries
+v	For image loading use one of third party libraries

-●	Support different screen sizes
+v	Support different screen sizes

-●	Use styles
+v	Use styles

 v	Back button should close applicatio

 v	Ukrainian and English localization should be included.

-●	When user presses any control, show toast with control name
+v	When user presses any control, show toast with control name

 v	Project should be pushed into github.com / bitbucket

-●	Use google code style
+v	Use google code style

-●	Also you should find UI mistakes, suggest how to solve it
+v	Also you should find UI mistakes, suggest how to solve it